 This module covers the knowledge and skills, required to meet ASIC RG146 Tier 1 Insurance Broking.

-Designed for brokers handling SME business including Farm (optional), the course is broken down into six (6) learning modules, one of which is optional.
+Designed for brokers handling SME business, the course is broken down into five (5) learning modules.
 Exemptions may apply to some of these modules if recognition of prior learning has been assessed through a pre-gap assessment test.
 The last three modules focus on the formative technical training required to operate as an insurance broker, including the importance of gathering information about the risk, risk exposure and risk assessment, generic product knowledge – traps and pitfalls of policy wordings, placement of risk.

 This short course comprises nationally recognised units of competency which contribute to partial completion of FNS51215 Diploma of Insurance Broking.

 Learning modules include: